-As he grows, make sure to point out in the world when you observe the behavior you want to see.
-And now just the person being polite, but also the impact of that politeness on the receiving person.
+As your son grows, make sure to point out in the world when you observe the behavior you want to see.
+And not just the person being polite, but also the impact of that politeness on the receiving person.
 For the old woman who can now rest in a seat on the bus, or the pregnant neighbor who doesn’t have to carry all of her groceries inside on her own.

-When he meets new people, encourage him to shake hands, and to make small talk.
+When he meets others, encourage your son to shake hands, and to make small talk.

-Every child (male or female) is going to have to learn how to work to get by in the world.
-The sooner your son learns to handle discomfort (and overcome it) the sooner he will be able to master his body and emotions.
+It is an absolute fact that all boys must to learn how to work to get by in the world.
+The sooner your son learns a way to handle discomfort (and overcome it) the sooner he will be able to master his body and emotions.
 While it is normal to feel frustration, it is not polite or gentlemanly to snap at waiters because the food took to long, or to road rage at someone out on the freeway after getting cut off.

-You can do this by starting in your home.
+One way to do this is by starting in your home.
 Set age appropriate expectations for chores and help around the house.
 Everyone in the home has to do things that they don’t like, without complaining or throwing fits (though I want to sometimes).

-You can also do this by putting your child in uncomfortable situations that they have to overcome.
-Climbing to the top of a local hiking trail, where the going gets pretty hard at times.
+You can also do this by putting your son in uncomfortable situations that they have to overcome.
+Climbing to the top of a local hiking trail, where the going gets pretty hard.
 Joining sports teams in skills that he isn’t good at just yet.
 Trying out things that are hard that he will be sure to fail.

-Boy or girl, it is vital that parents take time to teach their kids how to live in our society.
+Boy or girl, it is vital that parents make efforts to teach their kids how to live in our society.
 People with good manners are more likely to succeed, to make good friends, to get jobs, to land a high quality mate.

 People who are generally disliked will miss out on opportunities that they are otherwise qualified for and deserving of.